tcoopman/irmin-tutorial/src/Contents.md

 And `of_string` is used to convert a formatted string back to our original type.
 It returns ```(t, [`Msg of string]) result```, which allows for an error message to be passed back to the user if the value is invalid.

 Finally, we need to define a merge function.
-There is already a `counter` implementation available in [Irmin.Merge](https://docs.mirage.io/irmin/Irmin/Merge/index.html), so you will never need to implement this yourself.
+There is already a `counter` implementation available in [Irmin.Merge](https://docs.mirage.io/irmin/Irmin/Merge/index.html), so you wouldn't actually need to write this yourself:

 ```ocaml
 	let merge ~old a b =